MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ## Enroll in the Microsoft Edge program on Partner Center

 1. Navigate to the [developer page][MicrosoftPartnerCenter] and choose **GO TO DASHBOARD**.
 1. If you have a Microsoft account, sign into it now.
 If not, create a new Microsoft account.
 Use the same Microsoft account that you use to sign into your developer account.
-After you sign into your developer account, the following registration form is displayed.
+After you sign in, a registration form is displayed.
+The following table describes the fields on the registration form.

     To enroll in the Microsoft Edge program, sign in-to your account, and complete the form.